Tangent128/lua-evdev/README.md

 `Uinput:write(type, code, value)` - feed the given event to the input system via this virtual device; must be called after `:init()`.
+Note that you need to write an (EV_SYN, SYN_REPORT, 0) event immediately after each batch of events; listeners to the virtual device won't see an event until you send the associated SYN.

 `Uinput:close()` - close the file descriptor; further writes will be errors. `Uinput` objects are automatically closed on garbage-collection.